xuhongzuo/couta/README.md

 ## Datasets used in our paper
-*Due to the license issue of these datasets, we provide download links here, but we offer the preprocessing scripts in `data_preprocessing.ipynb`, and you can easily generate processed datasets that can be directly fed into our pipeline by downloading original data and running this notebook. *
+* Due to the license issue of these datasets, we provide download links here.
+We also offer the preprocessing script in `data_preprocessing.ipynb`.
+You can easily generate processed datasets that can be directly fed into our pipeline by downloading original data and running this notebook. *

 The used datasets can be downloaded from:
 - ASD   https://github.com/zhhlee/InterFusion